Access Files Policy Report Partners Impact Data Pedagogy Framework The Dossier

 8th Grade Student

-"Most of HCPSS is Asian.
+"Most of [our district] is Asian.
 Asians need more representation... so they can better understand their own and their peers’ rights."

 8th Grade Student